launchcodedev/pi-camera-connect/README.md

 The GPU on the Raspberry Pi comes with a hardware-accelerated H264 encoder and JPEG encoder.
 To capture videos in real time, using these hardware encoders are required.

 ### Stream
-A standard NodeJS [readable stream](https://nodejs.org/api/stream.html#stream_class_stream_readable) is available after calling `startCapture()`.
+A standard NodeJS [readable stream](https://nodejs.org/api/stream.html#stream_class_stream_readable) is available after calling `createStream()`.
 As with any readable stream, it can be piped or listened to.

 ```javascript
 import { StreamCamera, Codec } from "pi-camera-connect";